 10 Best Degrees for People in Their 40s

-Going back to school at 40 may feel intimidating, but more adults are choosing this path every year.
-Many non-traditional students return to higher education to finish a college degree, prepare for a career change, or boost job security.
-Today's online degree programs and flexible class schedules make it easier than ever for an adult student to balance school work, family, and a full-time job.
+Going back to school at 40 may feel intimidating, but many adults choose this path every year.
+Some return to finish a college degree, while others want to prepare for a new career or improve job security.

 Should You Go Back to School at 40?